Back to all posts

 Your pipes are constantly working, and that includes dealing with rapid temperature changes.
 When you run hot water, the copper expands slightly.
 When it cools, it contracts.
 Over time, this constant movement puts stress on the pipe joints.
 Here in Metro Detroit, seasonal temperature shifts can make this even worse.
 This process can slowly weaken solder and create tiny pinhole leaks that develop when interior corrosion is made worse by these temperature fluctuations.
 Proper pipe insulation can help protect your plumbing from extreme temperature swings and reduce this stress.

-Faulty Installation or High Water Pressure
+Faulty Installs and High Water Pressure

 Sometimes, the problem isn’t age but how the pipes were installed.
 Recurring leaks, especially in newer copper plumbing, often point to poor solder joints or stress put on the pipe during installation.
 If a joint wasn’t heated or soldered correctly, it creates a weak spot that will eventually fail.
 Another common cause is high water pressure.
 If the pressure in your home’s plumbing is too high, it puts constant strain on every pipe, fitting, and joint.
 This excessive water pressure can easily turn a tiny weakness into a steady drip or even a burst pipe, which may require emergency plumbing services.